sharynjs/sharyn/README.md

 >
 > 🏠 **Moderately structuring** – This module has some degree of flexibility, but it serves a more specific purpose than non-structuring ones, so if your need is slightly different, it might be difficult to use it.
 >
 > 🏢 **Very structuring** – This module is not flexible.
 It does what it does well, but you have to comply to its purpose or you won't be able to take advantage of it.
-These are kind of imposing a _framework_, which is demonstrated by Sharyn Boilerplate.
+These are kind of imposing a _framework_, which is demonstrated by [**sharyn-boilerplate**](https://github.com/sharynjs/sharyn-boilerplate).
 If these work for your case, that's a big win!

 ## 🌹 Credits